NZTechRally/deepgram-transcript/README.md

    ```bash
    npm start
    ```
 4. New caption files should be created in `output` folder.
-Remove first 9 lines (notes and Deepgram branding)
+Upload these to YouTube

 ## Troubleshooting